harryeslick/dotfiles/README.md

 This will
 * git clone the dotfiles repository.
 * setup the git mechanics to source control selected dotfiles using `config` command
+* config files containing private data should not be commited
+	* to prevent details leaking from .gitconfig or .zshrc, these repos are not tracked. an explicit .gitconfig.public and .zshrc.public are used and sourced in actual .zshrc...

 # Installing MacOS packages.